shohagrana64/BlogPost/OpenShift/7. Openshift memcached/memcachedBlog.md

   terminationPolicy: WipeOut
 ```

-Let's save this yaml configuration into redis.yaml.
+Let's save this yaml configuration into memcached.yaml.
 Then apply using the command
-`oc apply -f redis.yaml`
+`oc apply -f memcached.yaml`

-This yaml uses Redis CRD.
+This yaml uses Memcached CRD.

-* In this yaml we can see in the `spec.version` field the version of Redis.
-You can change and get updated version by running `oc get redisversions` command.
+* In this yaml we can see in the `spec.version` field the version of Memcached.
+You can change and get updated version by running `oc get memcachedversions` command.
 * Another field to notice is the `spec.storagetype` field.
 This can be Durable or Ephemeral depending on the requirements of the database to be persistent or not.
 * `spec.storage.storageClassName` contains the name of the storage class we obtained before named "local-path".
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
-Learn More about these [HERE](https://kubedb.com/docs/v2021.04.16/guides/redis/concepts/redis/#specterminationpolicy).
+Learn More about these [HERE](https://kubedb.com/docs/v2021.04.16/guides/memcached/concepts/memcached/#specterminationpolicy).

-### Deploy Redis CRD
+### Deploy Memcached CRD

-Once these are handled correctly and the Redis CRD is deployed you will see that the following are created:
+Once these are handled correctly and the Memcached CRD is deployed you will see that the following are created:

 ```bash
 $ oc get all -n demo